DEliasVCruz/ZettlekastenNotes/9vvw.md

     }'
 ```

-Then you have to [zip](./kg1a.md) the lambda code along all it's dependecies, you have
+Then you have to [zip](./kg1a.md) the lambda code along all it's dependencies, you have
-to use your langugage of choice native package manager
+to use your languages of choice native package manager

 For supported language runtimes, you only have to package the external
 dependencies as all standard runtime dependencies are already installed